Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 7. Prior to SitRep 25, Bageza sub-county in Mubende was listed at Bayeza.
 We have mapped everything to Bageza.
 As best as we can tell, there does not appear to be a Bayeza in Uganda.
 8. The gov. shapefile lists a Bagezza, Mubende, but not a Bageza.
 The Mubende website spells the sub-county Bageza, which is the spelling listed in the SitRep.
 We map to Bagezza to match the shapefile.
 9. In SitRep 33, a Nanssana, Wakiso appears, but that sub-county isn't present in the shapefile.
 In SitRep 35, that changes to Nansana, Wakiso, which is in the shapefile.
 We map to Nansana.
+10. SitRep 39 does not contain information on sub-county.
+There was one case in Kassanda in SitRep 39 and another in SitRep 40.
+Based on SitRep 40, which does contain sub-county information, the case reported in SitRep 39 was either in Kalwana or Kikandwa.
+We put the case in SitRep 39 in Kalwana.
+11. In SitRep 40, there is a sub-county spelled BUTOLOGOA.
+This is almost certainly a misspelling of BUTOLOGO, as this sub-county does not appear in SitRep 40.
+We correct BUTOLOGOA -> BUTOLOGO and map to BUTOLOOGO.

 ## Running the code
 1. You need to create a directory in Data called "tmp" in order to run the script build_csv.R